Douglas County school board names superintendent finalists

 DOUGLAS COUNTY, Colo — The Douglas County Board of Education has named Erin Kane and Danny Winsor as the two finalists for its open superintendent position.

-Kane served as interim superintendent for the district in 2016.
-She led the effort to create the charter school American Academy in 2004, and is now the leader of that school.
+Kane served as interim superintendent for the district from 2016 to 2018.
+She led the effort to create the charter school American Academy in 2004, and is currently the leader of that school.

 The board reached out to Kane before firing superintendent Corey Wise at a special meeting Feb.
 4.